Model-independent search for neutrino sources with the ANTARES neutrino telescope: Model-independent multiscale source search

 \section{Model-independent multiscale source search}

-The model-independent multiscale source search aims to identify the region of arbitrary position, size, shape and internal distribution with the most significant excess of neutrino events in the sky with respect to the background expectation.
+The model-independent multiscale source search aims to identify the region of arbitrary position, size, shape and and distribution of neutrino events within the region with the most significant excess of neutrino events in the sky with respect to the background expectation.

-Compared to a dedicated analysis searching for a specific hypothesis for the source of neutrino production, this method has a higher trial factor.
-On the other hand, being model-independent means it is insensitive to systematic uncertainties in source hypotheses and it can even detect unexpected sources or distributions of sources.
-More details on all steps of the computation can be found in \cite{geisselsoeder:phdARXIV}.
+The method itself\footnote{The source code of a slightly altered version of this method can be found at \url{https://github.com/sgeisselsoeder/multiscale} and the method can easily be tested using \url{https://hub.docker.com/r/km3net/multiscale}.} is independent from the ANTARES neutrino telescope or the fact that the analysed data are neutrino candidates.
+The only assumption made in this method is that the density of background events at any declination is approximately independent of the right ascension.
+Unlike many techniques known from image processing, it is designed to operate also on the sparse dataset of neutrinos.
+While many other fields of astronomy can operate on image-like measurements, these neutrino data would fill only very few grid points of a skymap.
+Hence many methods successfully used in other experiments are not applicable here.

+The search method consists of eight subsequent steps applied to the measured neutrino sky map, described in subsections 3.1--3.8.
+These steps have been defined such that they are independent from assumptions on signal topology or spectrum.
+They implement measures to suppress background and reduce fluctuations, to identify regions that stick out from the background, and to determine topology and significance of a possible signal.
+They are the result of an extensive investigation and optimisation of different methods and options, as described in \cite{geisselsoeder:phdARXIV}.
+Since the resulting algorithm is highly complex and not targeted at a specific signal configuration, however, it is impossible to explore whether it is optimal in the full phase space of all possible analysis methods.

+Compared to the standard ANTARES point-source searches \cite{antares:ps}, the multiscale method has been estimated to require a typically 20--100\% higher neutrino flux in order to make an equally significant discovery for a point source, depending on the assumed source spectrum.
+However, these previous searches all target specific hypotheses of neutrino production and are not designed to detect unexpected sources or distributions of sources.